Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 ## Common errors

-- `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`
+- `Error reponse: token expired: 403 (Unauthorized)`

     - Your user token is most likely expired.
 Update it and source your params file and then try again.

+- `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`

+    - It is likely that one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.

 ## Known limitations